d-sandborn/TRACE/docs/index.md

 [![Python application](https://github.com/d-sandborn/pyTRACE/actions/workflows/python-app.yml/badge.svg)](https://github.com/d-sandborn/pyTRACE/actions/workflows/python-app.yml)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.17822675.svg)](https://doi.org/10.5281/zenodo.17822675)

 **TRACE estimates ocean anthropogenic carbon (C<sub>anth</sub>)** from user-supplied coordinates, salinity, temperature, and year.
-It implements the inverse gaussian transit time distribution method to increase accessibility, repeatability, and speed of C<sub>anth</sub> estimation.
+It implements the inverse gaussian transit time distribution (IG-TTD) method to increase accessibility, repeatability, and speed of C<sub>anth</sub> estimation.

 **TRACE is available for [Python](https://github.com/d-sandborn/TRACE) and [MATLAB](https://github.com/BRCScienceProducts/TRACEv1),** and is one of a family of ocean state estimation routines, developed in parallel with [ESPER](https://github.com/BRCScienceProducts/ESPER) and [PyESPER](https://github.com/LarissaMDias/PyESPER).
-Users seeking estimates of present TA, DIC, pH, phosphate, nitrate, silicate, or oxygen should use (Py)ESPER.
+Users seeking estimates of present-day TA, DIC, pH, phosphate, nitrate, silicate, or oxygen should use (Py)ESPER.

-**TRACE is designed to be easy to [install](https://d-sandborn.github.io/TRACE/#setup) and [use](https://d-sandborn.github.io/TRACE/trace_howto/)** in your scientific workflow, but that doesn't mean it is easy to install or use yet.
-We welcome feedback and [contributions](https://d-sandborn.github.io/TRACE/contributing/).
+**TRACE is designed to be easy to [install](https://d-sandborn.github.io/TRACE/#setup) and [use](https://d-sandborn.github.io/TRACE/trace_howto/)** in your scientific workflow, but that doesn't mean actually is (yet).
+We welcome feedback and [contributions](https://d-sandborn.github.io/TRACE/contributing/)!

 **TRACE is an evolving product** which will incorporate new hydrographic observations and parameterizations as they become available to improve its estimates.
 Check out the [version history](https://d-sandborn.github.io/TRACE/versions/) for more information.